 Salwar Kameez Suit

-This is the traditional fashion of women in Punjab and is worn as part of everyday living.
-There are many different styles of Salwar Kameez including the more common styles such as the Punjabi Suit, Anarkali Style, Abaya Style, and the Pakistani Suit.
-As with many cultural aspects of India, the salwar kameez particularly the Punjabi Suit differs between regions.
+This is the traditional fashion of women in Punjab and is worn as part of everyday living and it is also referred to as the Punjabi Suit.
+There are many different styles of Salwar Kameez/Punjabi Suits including the more common styles such as Anarkali Style, Abaya Style, and the Pakistani Suit.
+As with many cultural aspects of India, the salwar kameez differs between regions.
 However the structure of the suit essentially remains the same.
 It consists of the kameez which is a straight line tunic that is of knee length with splits on either side.
 It will have a high neckline out of modesty.
 The kameez can also be referred to as a kurti as they are not dissimilar in style.
 Depending on the style of kameez will depend on the style of pant worn.

 The anarkali suit is a full length flowing frock style of salwar kameez.
 Typically it is tight fitted to accentuate the upper body then has layers of pleats that drape from the waist.
 It can be worn with churidaar leggings, pajammi pants, a lehenga, or palazzo pants.